MicrosoftDocs/data-api-builder-docs/data-api-builder/rest.md

 > [!NOTE]
 > `$orderBy` is a case-sensitive argument.

-The `$orderby` query parameter is valuable for sorting data directly on the server, easily acomplished on the client-side as well.
+The `$orderby` query parameter is valuable for sorting data directly on the server, easily handled on the client-side as well.
 However, it becomes useful when combined with other query parameters, such as `$filter` and `$first`.
-This is most important in pagination to maintain a stable and predictable dataset as you paginate through large collections.
+The parameter lets pagination maintain a stable and predictable dataset as you paginate through large collections.

 #### `$first` and `$after`